adept-at/wait-for-workflow/README.md

 To update and release:

-Create a new branch.
+1. Create a new branch.
-Make edits to /index.ts, then run 'ncc build index.ts -o dist' to create /dist/index.js for the action file to locate and run.
+2. Make edits to /index.ts, then once staged in a commit, husky will compile the /dist/index.js, then just push that commit, and merge to main,

-push and merge, then do a release, Example:
+3. Do a release, Example:

-git tag -a v1.0.1 -m "change version ot match package.json" git push origin v1.0.1
+git tag -a v1.0.11 -m "change version to match package.json version" git push origin v1.0.11

-Go to release tab in repo and publish.
+Go to the release tab in repo and publish by that tag ^.

-Example usage in a workflow to dispatch and wait for results:
+# Example usage in a workflow to dispatch and wait for results:

 ```